drawable/fluss/README.md

 ## Why reinvent the wheel?

 Most importantly it is fun to write.
+It's an exploration of concepts and ideas.

 fluss is the result of both an ambitious project as well as a learning experience.
-Very good implementations for reactive programming exist ([BaconJS](https://baconjs.github.io/), [kefir.js](http://pozadi.github.io/kefir/), [RxJS](https://github.com/Reactive-Extensions/RxJS)) but to completely wrap my head around reactive programming I wanted to implement my own version (which is very lightweight and can and will not compete with existing frameworks in regards of feature richness).
+Very good implementations for reactive programming exist ([BaconJS](https://baconjs.github.io/), [kefir.js](http://pozadi.github.io/kefir/), [RxJS](https://github.com/Reactive-Extensions/RxJS)) but to completely wrap my head around reactive programming I wanted to implement my own thing.

-I tried to come up with simple implementations for the different modules.
-The reactive streams are less than 500 sloc at the moment, the stores are less than 800 sloc.

 ## Stability

 Be careful.
 This is beta software.
 APIs may change.
+There are bugs!

 ## License